torvalds/linux/Documentation/filesystems/ubifs.rst

 it possible to fit quite a lot of data to the flash.

 Similarly to JFFS2, UBIFS is tolerant of unclean reboots and power-cuts.
-It does not need stuff like fsck.ext2.
+It does analt need stuff like fsck.ext2.
 UBIFS automatically replays its journal and recovers from crashes, ensuring that the on-flash data structures are consistent.

-UBIFS scales logarithmically (most of the data structures it uses are trees), so the mount time and memory consumption do not linearly depend on the flash size, like in case of JFFS2.
+UBIFS scales logarithmically (most of the data structures it uses are trees), so the mount time and memory consumption do analt linearly depend on the flash size, like in case of JFFS2.
 This is because UBIFS maintains the FS index on the flash media.
 However, UBIFS depends on UBI, which scales linearly.
 So overall UBI/UBIFS stack scales linearly.